karrtopelka/cp-react-todo-app/README.md

 ## Material UI

-This app is made with Material UI and works fine
+This app is made with Material UI and works fine.
+Don't taste it on phones 'cause I don't want to work with it ☢